tnballo/high-assurance-rust/src/chp2/limits.md

 >
 > While this book isn't focused on offense, we should be generally aware of evasion tactics to be effective defenders.
 > For cryptographic code, that means subverting the *algorithm* in a subtle way that adversely affects its mathematical guarantees[^DHBackdoor].
-> Not inserting an `if` statement, like the above example.
+> Not inserting an `if` statement, like the above example (which doesn't even handle the decryption case).

 ## Situational Context for Real-world Systems